r-stein/sublime-text-latex-smart-quotes/README.md

 - The language detection checks for the babel package, hence it won't work if you use an other package for language support.

+- To disable the automatic language detection and define a language, which should always be used, you can define it in your user settings.
+For example you can add `"latex_smart_quotes_current_language": "german-ucs"` to always use german with unicode support.
+You might want to do this if you only use one language anyway.

 ## Options

 - __latex_smart_quotes_default_language__ The default language, which is used if no language has been detected